(syllabus and calendar)

 When you are at the Object level, you can only see that methods that belong to that class, such as toString().

 See http://java.sun.com/javase/6/docs/api/java/lang/Object.html.
-The Object class doesn't know anything about what a subclass might or might not have.
+The Object class does not know anything about what a subclass might or might not have.
 If you want to access the class members of a subclass, you have to work with that subclass.
 To explicitly cast a object that is a subclass of java.lang.Object to be considered as of type java.lang.Object, you would use this syntax: (Object) myObject;

 Quiz: Session 7